rimbaudcode/tao/README.md

 # tao

-`tao` is a command line tool that prints a randomly chosen section of the Tao-Te-Ching.
+`tao` is a command line tool that prints a section of the Tao-Te-Ching.

 ## Usage
 Simply call the tool from the CLI: